zeee1only/fpdf2/docs/CombineWithRoughJS.md

 ![Graphics produced by Rough.js](RoughJS.png)

-[Rough.js](https://roughjs.com/) is able to produce SVG files that can then be embedded by `fpdf2`.
+[Rough.js](https://roughjs.com/) is able to produce SVG files that can then be embedded by `fpdf2` ([with some limitations regarding SVG support](https://py-pdf.github.io/fpdf2/SVG.html#currently-unsupported-notable-svg-features)).

 This documentation page will guide you on how to do so.